imkrimerman/im.val/README.md

   });
 }

-var options = {anotherKey: 'will fail truth test and defaults will be returned'},
+var options = {anotherKey: 'will fail truth test and defaults will be returned'};
 console.log(return_options_only_if_passes_truth_test(options, defaultOptions));
 // logs { setting: 'default value to options' }

 /***************************************************************************
  *
  * If you will not provide defaults value (second parameter) and in case val
  * will be invoked with falsy parameter we will return build in notDefined
  * variable.
  *
  **************************************************************************/
 function return_build_in_notDefined(options) {
   return val(options);